What are medical services in Santiago like?

 When we asked expats and global nomads about the quality of medical care in Santiago, they replied...

 "Medical services in Santiago, are generally of high quality, with both public and private healthcare systems available.
 The public healthcare system, known as FONASA, provides affordable and accessible services to citizens and residents, while the private system, known as ISAPRE, offers more specialized and faster care at a higher cost.
 Santiago is home to numerous well-equipped hospitals, clinics, and medical centers, with many healthcare professionals being bilingual in Spanish and English.
 The city also has a range of pharmacies that are well-stocked with medications.
 However, waiting times in public hospitals can be long, and the quality of care may vary between public and private facilities.
-It is recommended for visitors to have travel health insurance to cover any potential medical expenses," remarked another expat who made the move to Santiago, Chile.
+It is recommended for visitors to have travel health insurance to cover any potential medical expenses," said another expat in Santiago, Chile.

 Other Questions: